rickballard/CoCivium/docs/cc/_imports/civium_20250826_1109/insights_Insight_Story_Being_Noname_c2_20250801.md

 ## The Story

-In a place called CoCivium, a magical place where people lived in homes made of clouds, with windows made of rainbows—a child was born who had no name.
+In a place called CoCivium™, a magical place where people lived in homes made of clouds, with windows made of rainbows—a child was born who had no name.

 The other children would tease her and call her “Noname.”